pushkarverma05/Uber/Backend/README.md

 - `email`: A string representing the user's email address (must be a valid email format, required).
 - `password`: A string representing the user's password (minimum 6 characters, required).
 -`token`:(String):JWT Token

+## User Login API

+### Endpoint
+`POST /users/login`

+### Description
+This endpoint allows an existing user to log in by providing their email address and password.
+On successful authentication, a JSON Web Token (JWT) is returned.

+### Request Body
+The request body must be in JSON format and include the following fields:
+- `email`: A string representing the user's email address (must be a valid email format, required).
+- `password`: A string representing the user's password (minimum 6 characters, required).

+### Example Request
+{
+  "email": "user@example.com",
+  "password": "yourpassword"
+}

+### Example Response
+{
+  "token": "JWT Token",
+  "user": { /* user details object */ }
+}